Rayfebryant/G-AssitantSwitch-IoT-/README.md

 * Here we will add some phases we want the assistant to recognize and do a task, I have used "Turn on relay 1" as the trigger, below there are two more optional where we can add the phrases in different forms.

 * Finally in the last field we have to add a response phrase which the google assistant will use to give a replay.
-I have use "Switch on"
+I have use "Switch is on"

 * Now click on "Create Trigger" to finalize the trigger.